Graduate Degree Programs

 Engineering at Illinois' graduate program is nationally renowned for both its education and research.
 With eight top-five programs and 15 ranked in the top 10, Illinois is the home to innovation in every engineering discipline.

-Traditional Master's & Ph.D.
-ProgramsEngineering at Illinois offers traditional master's with thesis and Ph.D. programs in 12 departments.
+Thesis-based Master's & Ph.D.
+ProgramsEngineering at Illinois offers research-oriented, thesis-based master's and Ph.D. programs in 12 departments.
 Many students in these programs are able to secure funding through departmental support such as research or teaching assistantships (RA/TA), fellowships or scholarships.

-Professional Master's ProgramsEngineering at Illinois offers 11 on-campus non-thesis professional master's degrees that are designed to be completed in one academic year of full-time study.
-Students in these programs typically are self-funded or arrange funding through their employers.
+Professional Master's ProgramsEngineering at Illinois offers 11 on-campus, non-thesis professional master's degrees that are structured to be completed in 2-3 semesters of full-time study.
+Several of these programs are professionally-oriented master’s degrees that are designed to prepare students for careers in corporate environments, technology innovation, and management.
+Professionally-oriented master’s students receive additional services and career development opportunities from the College of Engineering’s Center for Professional and Executive Training and Education.
+Students in professional master’s programs typically are self-funded or arrange funding through their employers.

 Joint Degree ProgramsEngineering at Illinois offers four joint degree programs, pairing degrees from top-tier colleges across the University of Illinois campus.